-The Board of Directors lays down overall policies, while the Executive Board is in charge of the Group's day-to-day management and reports to the Board of Directors.
+The Board of Directors lays down overall policies, while the Executive Board oversees the Group's day-to-day management and reports to the Board of Directors.
 None of the Group's executive managers serve on the Board of Directors of the parent company.
 The risk and capital management functions are separate from the credit assessment and credit-granting functions, as shown in figure 2.